upandeltd/UpandeInABox/README.md

 Then start the server by ```systemctl restart lorawan-server```

 **Lorawan Server Setup**
-1. After opening LoraWan server, the first thing to setup is the area under infrastructure so that a gateway can be added
+1. After opening LoraWan server, the first thing to setup is the area under infrastructure.
 ![GENRAL HERDWARE SETUP](/images/area.png)

 2. Proceed to Gateways under infrastructure and create a gateway there.
 Make sure to add the area you created above.
 Add the spicifics for your gateway and save.